 Another key difference between novices and experts lies in their cognitive processing mechanisms (see Figure 1).
 Experts rely on top-down processing, guided by motivation, experience, and structured knowledge, which allows them to focus selectively on relevant visual elements (Hershler & Hochstein, 2009).
 They are also better at filtering out distractions, enabling them to prioritize meaningful interactions that support student learning (Ericsson & Kintsch, 1995).
 Novices, on the other hand, engage in bottom-up processing, where their perception is driven by physical stimulus features, making them more likely to focus on visually salient but potentially irrelevant aspects (Hershler & Hochstein, 2009).
 This contrast highlights how expert perception is shaped by knowledge, whereas novice perception is dominated by immediate visual stimuli, often leading to misinterpretations of classroom events (Livingston & Borko, 1989).

-Eye-Tracking to Assess Teachers’ Professional Vision
+Assessing Teachers’ Professional Vision with Eye-Tracking

 To measure the competency differences between experts and novices in the described professional, cognitive perception and processing mechanisms in classroom management situations, the process-based method of eye-tracking is used as an important tool for examining continuous processes (Holmqvist et al., 2011).
 The eye-tracking method is suitable because, on the one hand, most information is processed through the eyes, and on the other hand, the eyes play a crucial role in the process of visual perception (Jarodzka et al., 2017).